 Wondering if Java full-stack developers get paid well?
 If you consider six figures to be a strong salary, then the answer is yes.

 Like other jobs, your paycheck will vary based on many factors, including your employer, experience level, and geographic location.
-In general, though, the more experience you gain, the more money you bring in.

 Java Full-Stack Developer Interview Questions

 Some of the major roles for Java full-stack developers include:

 - Full-stack software engineer